Effect of quantum resonances on local temperature in nonequilibrium open systems: INTRODUCTION

 Despite the effectiveness and feasibility of the MPC-based definition, there are still issues that remain unclear.
-Some of them are as follows: (i) Does the MPC predict a unique value of $T^\ast$? (ii) When and why do $T^{\ast,{\rm MPC}}$ coincide with $T^{\ast,{\rm ZCC}}$ in the absence of quantum resonances? (iii) So far the application of the MPC has been restricted to systems containing a single impurity.
+Some of them are as follows: (i) Does the MPC predict a unique value of $T^\ast$? (ii) Why and how does $T^{\ast,{\rm MPC}}$ differ from $T^{\ast,{\rm ZCC}}$ in systems involving quantum resonances? (iii) So far the application of the MPC has been restricted to systems containing a single impurity.
 How do we extend the definition of $T^{\ast,{\rm MPC}}$ to multi-impurity systems? (iv) Do quantum resonances lead to any discernible feature in the distribution of local temperatures along a quantum wire?

 This work aims at elucidating the above issues through theoretical analysis and numerical calculations.
 In particular, to address the last two questions, we propose a local minimal-perturbation condition (LMPC) by imposing explicitly the nonequilibrium-equilibrium correspondence relation.
 As a direct extension of the original MPC, the LMPC enables the determination of the local temperature and local chemical potential of each impurity in a multi-impurity system out of equilibrium.